cilium/cilium/Documentation/contributing/testing/ci.rst

 For a full list of Jenkins Jobs, see `Jenkins
 <https://jenkins.cilium.io/view/PR/>`_.
 Trigger phrases are configured within
 each job's build triggers advanced options.

+``test-older-k8s`` allows testing older supported K8s versions, i.e. all
+non-required K8s jobs, by triggering all appropriate ``Cilium-PR-K8s-X.XX-kernel-4.9`` jobs.
+For example, at the time of writing, it is identical to manually running ``test-X.XX-4.9`` for versions 1.14 through 1.19.
+If a specific K8s version fails, it can be re-run using ``retest-X.XX-4.9``.

+``test-missed-k8s`` is deprecated and superseded by ``test-older-k8s``:

+- For new branches: it triggers a ``Cilium-PR-Ginkgo-Tests-K8s`` which does exactly the same thing (triggers all ``Cilium-PR-K8s-X.XX-kernel-4.9`` jobs), except that the compound job (and not the individual jobs) will be displayed on the PR page.
+This makes it more cumbersome to detect which specific K8s version failed in case of failure.
+- For older branches (where ``test-missed-k8s`` is unavailable): triggers a ``Cilium-PR-Ginkgo-Tests-K8s`` testing older K8s versions by itself.
+  It should not be used for new branches, only for Backport PRs for which ``test-older-k8s`` is unavailable.

 For Backport PRs, the phrase ``test-backport-x.x`` (with ``x.x`` being the target Cilium version) should be used to trigger all of the above jobs which are marked as required to validate changes